Val-Cantarelli/Meta-AWS-Capstone/backend/README.md

 - Models/Views/Serializers: in `LittleLemon/LittleLemonAPI/`
 - Settings: `LittleLemon/LittleLemon/settings/` (`base.py`, `production.py`)

+## Architecture and Design Rationale
+This API is designed around DRF viewsets exposing clear resources (menu, categories, cart, orders) with stateless JWT authentication.
+Role-based access control uses Django Groups to keep authorization simple and auditable: managers curate the menu and orchestrate orders; delivery crew handle fulfillment; customers place orders.
+Pagination, filtering, and throttling are enabled by default to protect the API, bound query costs, and provide a consistent client experience.

+In production, configuration and secrets are externalized (SSM Parameter Store for SECRET_KEY, Secrets Manager for DB credentials).
+RDS Proxy smooths connection spikes and improves resilience for serverless or autoscaled runtimes.
+The service can run behind API Gateway + Lambda (with a lightweight ASGI/WSGI adapter) or on Elastic Beanstalk behind an ALB.
+Health checks are explicit to keep infrastructure feedback loops reliable.

 ## Data Models
 - Category: slug, title
 - MenuItem: title, price, featured, availability, category (FK)
 - Cart: user, menuitem, quantity, unit_price, price (unique per user+item)
 - Order: user, delivery_crew (User), status (bool), total, date
 - OrderItem: order, menuitem, quantity, unit_price, price (unique per order+item)

+## How the main flows work
+- Browse menu: anonymous users can list and search menu items using indexed fields (title, category, price) with pagination to minimize payloads.
+- Sign up and log in: Djoser issues JWTs; the client includes the access token on subsequent requests.
+Refresh tokens extend sessions without re-authenticating.
+- Cart to order: a customer adds items to the cart; creating an order snapshots prices/quantities into OrderItem and clears the cart to avoid accidental reorders.
+- Order orchestration: a manager assigns a delivery crew member and updates status; delivery crew can update status during fulfillment.
+Access to orders is restricted by role (own, assigned, or all for managers).

 ## Authentication
 - JWT via Djoser + SimpleJWT